junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 ~~Big question: how much does Cas know about Zachariah's AU? how much of that ghost is actually real Cas?
 Zachariah actually injects Cas's grace inside so it's actually Cas? (left it blank and open?)~~

 the lesson Zach wants Dean to learn is "You'll always be who you're supposed to be" in any worlds, but Dean learns main revelation: "You'll always be with who you're supposed to be with, he's supposed to be with Cas together", he makes up his mind to tell Cas how much he cares for him

-How does Zach blow up his cover:

-Zach: Why didn't you get rid of that thing in your place?

-Dean: What thing?
-You mean Cas?
-How did you know? (suspicious) I never told anyone

-Zach: You didn't?
-Pretty sure you did.
-And you said it's a ghost, isn't it?
-Same as P. T. Sandovers?

-Dean: *He* is not a *thing*.
-And *his* name is Castiel. (alarmed enough, squint) Who are you?
-How *do* you know?
-I absolutely told no one about Cas, not even Jo.

-Zach: (smile, touch his head, wake him up)